 The rules of the game exist to enable them to win and if they lose that’s sufficient proof that the game is rigged and dishonest.
 The sincerity with which the position is held is no evidence whatsoever of its coherence. [….]
 The right of petition gives one a chance to persuade, and the persuasion must rest on the power of words, on the effective appeal to emotion, sympathy, reason, and logic.
 Petitions are weapons of criticism, and their failure does not justify appeal to the criticism of weapons.
 Some groups that have resorted both to civil and uncivil disobedience justify themselves by claiming that the authorities did not listen to their demands on the ground that their demands were not granted.
 This begs all questions about the legitimacy and the cogency of the demands.

 The absurdity of this position is much easier to see when it is taken by one’s opponents.
-For example, most of my fellow liberals reject activist violence on the right without hesitation or equivocation.
-We do not indulge the self-proclaimed “patriot” militias who threaten to use any means necessary to achieve their ends.
-We do not make excuses for white supremacists who form mobs to intimidate their enemies.
-We do not pretend that the bombers of abortion clinics are compelled to act by some intolerable pressure.
-No, we confront their fanaticism and condemn their acts of political extortion.
-More of us should apply the same standard to their counterparts on the left.
+For example, most liberals reject activist violence on the right without hesitation or equivocation.
+Few of us indulge the self-proclaimed “patriot” militias who threaten to use any means necessary to achieve their ends.
+We are not eager to make excuses for white supremacists who gather in aggrieved mobs to intimidate their enemies.
+We do not pretend that self-righteous vigilantes who bomb abortion clinics are compelled to act by some intolerable pressure.
+Their counterparts on the left are no better, and they should not be held to a different standard.

 A free society requires peace.
-It requires a way of living and arguing with political rivals without beating them into submission.
-Those who would undermine this arrangement should not be mistaken for heroes.
+It requires a way of living and arguing with political rivals without kicking them in the teeth.
+Those who would undermine this arrangement should not be mistaken for heroes—at least, not by anyone who calls themselves a democrat.